Philosophy of history: Education and propaganda

 Since Plato's Republic, civic education and instruction has had a central role in politics and the constitution of a common identity.
 History has thus sometimes become the target of propaganda, for example in historical revisionist attempts.
 Plato's insistence on the importance of education was relayed by Rousseau's Emile: Or, On Education (1762), a counterpart to The Social Contract (1762).
 Public education has been seen by republican regimes and the Enlightenment as a prerequisite of the masses' progressive emancipation, as conceived by Kant in Was Ist Aufklärung?
 (What Is Enlightenment?, 1784).

-The creation of modern education systems, instrumental in the construction of nation states, also passed by the elaboration of a common, national history.
-History textbooks are one of the many ways through which this common history was transmitted.
+Modern education systems, instrumental in the construction of nation states, also involved the elaboration of a common, national history.
+History textbooks are one way through which this common history was transmitted.
 Le Tour de France par deux enfants, for example, was the French Third Republic's classic textbook for elementary school: it described the story of two French children who, following the German annexation of the Alsace-Lorraine region in 1870, go on a tour de France during which they become aware of France's diversity and the existence of the various patois.